-Landmark Bill Introduced in Ontario to Protect Captive Wildlife and Regulate Zoos
+Landmark Bill Re-Introduced in Ontario to Protect Captive Wildlife and Regulate Zoos

-TORONTO, ON [December 4, 2024] - An Ontario MPP has taken a groundbreaking step towards improving animal welfare and public safety with the introduction of the Captive Wildlife Protection Act, 2024.
-World Animal Protection, a global leader in animal welfare, joined Lucille Collard, MPP for Ottawa-Vanier, and Dolf DeJong, CEO of the Toronto Zoo to announce the bill today.
+TORONTO, ON [May 29, 2025] - Two Ontario MPPs have taken a groundbreaking step towards improving animal welfare and public safety with the introduction of the Captive Wildlife Protection Act, 2025.
+World Animal Protection, a global leader in animal welfare, joined MPPs Lucille Collard, MPP for Ottawa-Vanier, Karen McCrimmon, MPP for Kanata-Carleton, and Dolf DeJong, CEO of the Toronto Zoo to announce the bill today.

 The Act aims to address the lack of provincial oversight for captive wildlife, which currently allows anyone to collect wild animals like lions and tigers and operate as a zoo, resulting in the proliferation of dangerous and cruel "roadside zoos".
 These attractions often keep wild animals in substandard conditions, risking public safety and causing animal suffering.
 Ontario is the weakest jurisdiction when it comes to regulating the keeping of wild animals, and so it's no surprise then that Ontario is home to the highest number of these dangerous facilities across Canada.
-No licence is needed to keep non-native wild animals in a zoo or to meet consistent standards, leaving municipalities to manage with ineffective and inconsistent bylaws.
+No licence or permit is needed to keep non-native wild animals in a zoo, leaving municipalities to manage with ineffective and inconsistent bylaws.
+Shockingly-anyone can own a zoo in Ontario.
+Furthermore, Ontario is also the weakest jurisdiction for not having public safety standards or strong enough, adequately enforced animal welfare standards.